googleapis/google-cloud-java/generation/new_client/README.md

 ```

 Create a pull request from the change.
-In the PR description, write down the `python3.9 generation/new_client/new-client.py generate ...`
+In the description, record the `python3.9 generation/new_client/new-client.py generate ...`
 command you ran above.

 ## Advanced Options